FinVet: A Collaborative Framework of RAG and External Fact-Checking Agents for Financial Misinformation Detection: Future Work

+Future research will extend FinVet’s evaluation to additional financial datasets and domains—such as regulatory filings, earnings reports, and market news—to assess its generalizability across various real-world financial domains.
+A comprehensive analysis of computational efficiency and latency will also be conducted, including per-stage runtime and scalability under high-throughput settings.
+To enhance robustness, multi-fold cross-validation will be implemented with variance and confidence interval reporting to demonstrate consistency across data splits.
+Furthermore, statistical significance testing between the full model and its ablated variants will be performed to validate the contribution of individual components.

-To further improve the accuracy and adaptability of the framework, the LLMs will be fine-tuned using financial-domain instruction datasets, user feedback loops will be implemented to continuously refine retrieval and verification quality, and multilingual support will be extended to facilitate the detection of cross-border financial misinformation more effectively.
+To further enhance the framework, future work will incorporate semantic-aware evaluation metrics, fine-tune large language models on financial-domain instruction datasets, and integrate user feedback loops to continuously refine retrieval and verification quality.
+Finally, reproducibility will be strengthened by expanding hyperparameter documentation and releasing controlled evaluation scripts to facilitate independent verification of results.